mittapallynitin/TinyGPT/README.md

 - **Causal Mask Shape**: Must be `(T, T)` and broadcastable to the attention layer.
 - **NaNs During Training**: Caused by improperly masked attention or high logits.
 Solved by proper causal masking and scaling.
+- **Mask in torch**: When using built in transformer layer the mash should have 0 and -inf not 1 and 0 for seq to attend to.
 - **Shifted Targets**: Critical to shift targets to ensure next-token prediction.
 - **Training Stability**: Initializing weights using Xavier initialization and applying LayerNorm stabilized early training.
 - **Logits Softmax**: During generation, use temperature scaling and softmax before sampling.